Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

 #### **Out of Scope**

-Only testing listed under High Level Test Cases will be performed as part of this test effort.
+The only testing that will be performed as part of this test effort is the testing listed under High Level Test Cases.

 ### Test Results

 ![Results](assets/test-results.png)<br>
-Full test results can be found [here](assets/MS2-test-results.xlsx)<br>
+Complete test results can be found [here](assets/MS2-test-results.xlsx)<br>
-Please note these results are a .xlsx file and will require excel, google docs or compatiable program to open the file.<br>
+Please note these results are a .xlsx file and will require excel, google docs or another compatible program to open the file.<br>
-All tests passed adn only a dew minor warnings with teh validation of the codes.
+All tests passed; a few minor warnings appeared when validating the codes.

 ### Issues and Resolutions to issues found during testing
-* I was going to create a game similar to "Breakout" but i discovered when you changed the desktop size it would change the coordinate system. which then made it so you couldn't fire the pellet in some directions.
-I couldnt find a resoulution to this so I decided I would change the game type I was going to create.
+* I was initially going to create a game similar to "Breakout" but I discovered that when you changed the desktop size it would change the coordinate system.
+This meant that you couldn't fire the pellet in some directions.
+I couldn't find a resolution to this so I decided to change the game type I was going to create.
-* Email mailto link was broken due to a space between the mailto and email.
+* Email link was broken due to a space between the mailto and email.
 This was found when running code through jshint.com and was fixed by removing the space.
-* Clicking on the screen would multiply the game speed because it was constantly running the animatie() function.
-It was found using jshift, fixed by making it so when you click on the start button it runs the animate() function.
+* Clicking on the screen would multiply the game speed because it was constantly running the animate() function.
+This issue was found using jshift, and was fixed by ensuring the animate() function runs when you click on the start button.
-* Restart button wasnt working properly, when you pressed it the speed was not reset it would keep the previous games speed if the user made it to 20 plus score in the previous score.
-It was fixed by created a second button that refreshes the page to reset the game.
+* The restart button wasn't working properly, when you pressed it the speed did not reset, it would keep the previous game's speed.
+This meant an increased starting speed if the user had made it to 20 plus score in the previous game.
+It was fixed by creating a second button that refreshes the page to reset the game.
-* Game speed wasnt increasing when the user hit 20 points.
-It was fixed by using "if ((score%20) === 0)" to devide by 20 to recognise the marker to increase the speed of the game.
+* Game speed wasn't increasing when the user hit 20 points.
+This issue was fixed by using "if ((score%20) === 0)" to divide by 20 and thus to recognise the marker to increase the speed of the game.
 ****
 ## Deployment

 ### Using Github Pages
 1. Navigate to the GitHub [Repository](https://github.com/dylanocallaghan/Milestone2)
 1. Click the 'Settings' Tab.
-1. Scroll Down to the Git Hub Pages Heading.
+1. Scroll down to the Git Hub Pages Heading.
 1. Select 'Master Branch' as the source.
-1. Click the Save button.
+1. Click the 'Save' button.
-1. Click on the link to go to the live deployed page.
+1. Click on the link to take you to the live deployed page.

 ### Run Locally
 1. Navigate to the GitHub [Repository](https://github.com/dylanocallaghan/Milestone2)
-1. Click the Code drop down menu.
+1. Click the code drop down menu.
-1. Either Download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.
+1. Either download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.
-1. Open your developement editor of choice and open a terminal window in a directory of your choice.
+1. Open your preferred development editor and open a terminal window in a directory of your choice.
 1. Use the 'git clone' command in terminal followed by the copied git URL.
 1. A clone of the project will be created locally on your machine.